smolang/SemanticObjects/README.md

   * SMOL: Results of type checking are ignored, but output to the user.
   * SMOL: SSA is not type checked.
   * SMOL: `super` refers to the overloaded method, not the instance as its supertype
+  * General: To run the simulation example, python3 and the zmq package are required